 Since the impellers have to face harsh wear and tear, it is no wonder that manufacturers have to pay extra attention to their construction for optimum performance.

-Most jet skis are fitted with three high-quality stainless steel blades to force the water stream out with pressure.
-Not only do they offer sturdiness, but the steel blades will also provide extended durability to the engine.
+Most jet skis have three high-quality stainless steel blades to force the water stream out with pressure.
+They offer sturdiness, and the steel blades will also provide extended durability to the engine.

 Weight